nhmunna/tourism/README.md

 live website link("https://tourism-64219.web.app/")

 This website provides:
-* To show various historical location
-* You can book your tour
+* This is a tourism website where users can book tourism plan.
+* Firebase Authentication is used for login and registration.
+* This site is fully designed with Bootstrap.
-* You can know about various place
+* Users can know about various place
-* You can add your service
+* Users can add their service
-* You can delete your service
+* Users can delete their service
-* You can update your service
+* Users can update their service